Last Updated on 1st March 2023 by Sophie Nadeau

 Often dubbed the ‘second most beautiful village in France,’ Saint Paul de Vence seems a world apart from the glittering azure sea, the bustling city of Nice, or the star-studded streets of Cannes… And yet the town is just a mere few kilometres away.

 As such, if you’re looking to lose yourself among cobbled lanes, want to soak up some history, and wish to see for yourself, then you should visit St Paul de Vence next time you’re in this part of the Côte d’Azur.
-Best explored over the course of at least half a day, if you want to truly soak up the ambience, consider staying for a longer stint.

 Things to do in Saint-Paul de Vence